pvdabeel/prolog/Documentation/Tests/README.md

 </details>
 ---

-## test66 — Post-merge dependency resolution (XFAIL)
+## test66 — Post-merge dependency resolution

 **Category:** PDEPEND

-> **XFAIL** — expected to fail.

 This test case checks the prover's handling of PDEPEND (post-merge dependencies).
 The 'lib-1.0' package declares 'plugin-1.0' as a PDEPEND, meaning plugin-1.0 should be resolved after lib-1.0's installation, not as a prerequisite.

-**Expected:** Currently expected to fail (XFAIL): the PDEPEND of a transitive dependency (lib, pulled in by the target app) is not resolved, so plugin-1.0 is missing from the model.
-PDEPEND on the proof target itself works (see test79).
-When fixed, all three packages should appear in the proof/plan, with plugin-1.0 ordered after lib-1.0's install step via the PDEPEND proof obligation mechanism.
+**Expected:** All three packages appear in the proof/plan, with plugin-1.0 ordered after lib-1.0's install step via the PDEPEND proof obligation mechanism.
+PDEPEND on the proof target itself is covered separately (see test79).

 ![test66](test66/test66.svg)